SBhat2615/EasyEats/README.md

 # EasyEats
-Website designed to order food in few clicks
+Website to order food in few clicks